-Da Yuan Circle (DYC) is a San Francisco Bay Area based religious non-profit centered around the Chinese tradition as taught by Liu Ming.
+Da Yuan Circle (DYC) is a San Francisco Bay Area based religious non-profit centered around Chinese religious and philosophical traditions as taught by Liu Ming.

 DYC is a diverse mix of individuals from different backgrounds, ideologies, and countries whose aspirations and capacities differ widely.
 What holds us together as a group is a curiosity and interest in our common and innate experience as human-beings, our interest in the Chinese tradition, and a willingness to experiment and self-reflect upon the condition we find ourselves in.